Introduction

 His father, Henry William Oscar Weeks, married his mother Elsie Margaret Ryall, in Ryde, Isle of Wight, on 26 July 1917.
 In the following summer their first child, Raymond Cyril Alexander was born, June 1923 saw the birth of Colin Henry, their second and final child.

-in 1924 Henry succeeded his grandmother as sub-postmaster in West Street, in addition to managing the family greengrocery and confectionary store.
+In 1924 Henry succeeded his grandmother as sub-postmaster in West Street, in addition to managing the family greengrocery and confectionary store.
 For his work with the Federation of Sub-postmasters, Henry was awarded a British Empire Medal in 1939.

 By then Henry had been a councillor of the town's West Ward for four years and served as the chairman of the Public Health Committee since 1938.
 In November 1939 he was elected as Mayor of Ryde and served in that capacity throughout the war.
-Noted for his success in establishing various crop growing initiatives that benefitted the inhabitants during the difficult rationing of war, his incredible achievements received national interest, including a radio interview with the BBC and a visit from a journalist of the Daily Mail - although the subsequent press report that Ryde was a land of plenty amid a miserable wartime landscape landed Henry in the soup with some of his contemporaries.
+Noted for his success in establishing various crop growing initiatives that benefitted the inhabitants during the difficult rationing of war, his incredible achievements received national interest, including a radio interview with the BBC and a visit from a journalist of the Daily Mail - although the subsequent press report that Ryde was a land of plenty amid an austere wartime landscape landed Henry in the soup with some of his contemporaries.

 Henry and Elsie did much charitable work for the town during the conflict.
 Their influence was to reflect favourably in both contemporary and reflective accounts of their endeavours.